billythemusical/recode-fa22/course-outline.md

 2. Read the ["Face Generator" chapter](./readings/Code_As_Creative_Medium-Face_Generator.pdf) in [Code As A Creative Medium](./syllabus#textbooks).
 Build a "face factory" using Javascript Classes that can generate a new face with each click.
 The faces should vary along at least three parameters of your choosing.
 If you're stumped, you can try things like eye color, eye spacing, nose size, nose shape, mouth size, mouth shape, skin tone, hair/no hair, etc.

 You can submit your sketch here (link TBD).
-⏱ *Approx. time to complete: 1 hour*
+⏱ *Approx. time to complete: 3 hours*

 ### Week 3 - Working with the DOM